SffeeRoro233/AXION/README.md

 ## Why does Axion show a loading screen?

-The loading screen is part of the Axion Windows interface.
+The loading screen is part of the Axion Windows startup experience.

 It includes:

 - Animated AXION logo
 - Moving colors
 - Loading bar
-- READY state
+- `READY` state
 - Enter-to-launch screen

 The loading animation lasts approximately **3.3 seconds**.

 ## Why do I need to press Enter?

-Axion waits on the READY screen so you can see the startup animation before launching the main interface.
+Axion waits on the `READY` screen before displaying the main interface.

 Press:

 `Enter`

-to continue.
+to launch Axion.

 ## Linux gives me `$'\r': command not found`.
 What should I do?